 Courier’s Quest is an action-adventure video game set in a Norse-inspired world, made using Unreal Engine 4.
 It follows Tollo, a lowly kobold, as he goes on an adventure.
 Tollo uncovers an ancient prophecy that he must stop with his newfound magical powers.

-As producer, I managed a fifteen-person team over the course of 9 months.
-This included managing tasks in the team Clickup, writing and maintaining the game’s documentation, working with the Creative Director to address issues of scope, and reviewing member input.
+As producer, I managed a fifteen-person team over the course of a year.
+This included creating a roadmap for the project’s development, managing tasks in the team Clickup, writing and maintaining the game’s documentation, planning out sprints, addressing issues of scope, allocating resources, and reviewing member input.

 Mechanics & Systems